N.H. Coalition for Business and Education is ready for new school year

 But developing a skilled workforce also requires looking at the early years of the future workforce.

-“We’re trying to eliminate the high school dropout rate, but the biggest correlation between high school success is how you were treated between zero and 4,” explains Raffio.
+“We’re trying to eliminate the high school dropout rate, but the biggest correlation between high school success is how you were treated between zero and four,” explains Raffio.
 “If we keep cutting back the support in New Hampshire for early learning, sometimes called daycare, some other things come too late.”

 With the beginning of the school year around the corner, both say the coalition is excited to see the education initiatives it’s backed put into action.